-For the first few years a sufficient improvement of it will be to have a public shelter-house and a keeper's cottage, a few walks in the rocky portion, and a cleaning and grassing among the trees of the flatter parts of it, to fit it for strolling, picnicking, and lawn games.
-Later, a drive may be built, winding through it, and more walks may be added, and apparatus for various children's recreations. such as swings, seesaws, a wading pool, sand boxes and the like, may be installed.
+For the first few years a sufficient improvement of it will be to have a public shelter-house and a keeper's cottage, a few walks in the rocky portion, and a cleaning and grassing among the trees of the flatter parts of it, to fit it for strollcleaning and grassing among the trees of the flatter parts of it, to fit it for strolling, picnicking, and lawn games.
+Later, a drive may be built, winding through it, and more walks may be added, and apparatus for various children's recreations, such as swings, seesaws, a wading pool, sand boxes and the like, may be installed.
 A little planting is desirable at the beginning to make the rough portions more interesting, but this should be of hardy varieties requiring little care and expense for irrigation after it is once established.
 It would be well to plant some hardy deciduous trees, particularly in the borders, to relieve the monotony of the pines: but not a great deal can be done in this way, with due regard for economy, until after the plans have been carefully studied, and even then some planting should be left until the drives and walks have been constructed.